Mossy Earth

 🧹 Maintenance work continues to stop the spread of algae and coral-killing species from smothering our young coral fragments.

-🔦 Night dive - We found someMossy EarthPost · 4 weeks ago
+🔦 Night dive - We found someMossy EarthPost · 3 months ago

 🚀 New project launching: Restoring Forest Fungi - we’re running a trial to see if fungi can accelerate the restoration of montane woodland in Scotland 🍄🌲⛰️

 Imagine a secret underground network, a vast web of life where plants and fungi share resources and help each other thrive.
 This is the world of mycorrhizal fungi, nature’s hidden allies.
-In a symbiotic relationship, fungi help trees by absorbing water and essential elements like phosphorus and nitrogen in return for energy in the formMossy EarthPost · 1 month ago
+In a symbiotic relationship, fungi help trees by absorbing water and essential elements like phosphorus and nitrogen in return for energy in the formMossy EarthPost · 3 months ago

 I am now working on the next episode covering of our rainforest project and I caught myself going back frequently to this first video we made about it a year ago.
 I think it is one of the most beautiful and exciting videos we have produced and looking back it is wonderful to see it all together.
 The project and the hard work our team has put in really shines through.
-So if you are keen on a refresher before the next video in this series comes out be sure to go back and check it out, I think it is definitelyMossy EarthPost · 1 month ago
+So if you are keen on a refresher before the next video in this series comes out be sure to go back and check it out, I think it is definitelyMossy EarthPost · 3 months ago

 🦅 New vlog update on our red kite project: https://youtu.be/v_x_raOetG8